 The Company is of the view that the intent of Principle 8 of the Code 2018 was met, as the remuneration policies and the procedure for setting remuneration applicable to the key management personnel of the Company are described above, and the level and mix of remuneration are disclosed above.

-Given the challenging and highly competitive industry conditions in which the Group operates in and in the interest of maintaining good morale and a strong spirit of teamwork within the Group, the Company has weighed the advantages and disadvantages of the disclosure relating to the remuneration of the five top key management personnel (who are not directors) of the Group for the financial year ended 30 April 2023 and believe that such disclosure may be prejudicial to its business interest given the highly competitive business environment it is operating in, the tight labour market as well as the competitive pressures in the talent market.
-As such, to support the Company's efforts to attract and retain executive talents, the disclosure relating to the remuneration of the top four key management personnel (who are not directors or the CEO) of the Group is only set out in bands of S$250,000 and above.
+Given the challenging and highly competitive industry conditions in which the Group operates in and in the interest of maintaining good morale and a strong spirit of teamwork within the Group, the Company has weighed the advantages and disadvantages of the disclosure relating to the remuneration of the five top key management personnel (who are not directors) of the Group for the financial year ended 30 April 2024 and believe that such disclosure may be prejudicial to its business interest given the highly competitive business environment it is operating in, the tight labour market as well as the competitive pressures in the talent market.
+As such, to support the Company's efforts to attract and retain executive talents, the disclosure relating to the remuneration of the CEO and the top four key management personnel (who are not directors) of the Group is only set out in bands of $250,000.
 Their profiles are found on pages 6 to 7 of this Report.

 The Company believes that the remuneration information as disclosed above will be sufficient for shareholders to have an adequate appreciation of the remuneration of the Key Management Personnel and wishes to maintain confidentiality of remuneration in the interest of maintaining good morale and a strong spirit of teamwork within the Group.